aloima/tellydb/FILE.md

 ## Introduction
 This file is a small documentation for files that provided by tellydb.
 Specified file names are default file names.
 They can be changed from configuration file.
-Configuration file can be specified as command argument.
+Configuration file is changeable via command argument.

 ## Database file | `.tellydb`
 It consists of lines and a line is as follows: